Morwenn/vergesort/readme.md

 ### The algorithm

-*In the following sequence, we will call "run" a sorted (in ascending or descending order) sub-sequence of the collection to sort.
+*In the following sequence, we call "run" a sorted subsequence of adjacent elements of the collection to sort (in either ascending or descending order).
 It can be as short as two elements.*

 Vergesort is based on a very simple principle: it tries to find big runs in the collection to sort to take advantage of the presortedness, and falls back to another sorting algorithm to handle the sections of the collection to sort without *big enough* runs.
 Its best feature is its ability to give up *really* fast in most scenarios and to fallback to another algorithm without a noticeable overhead.
-More than a sorting algorithm, it's a thin layer to add on top of other sorting algorithms.
+More than a sorting algorithm proper, it is more of a thin layer to add on top of another sorting algorithm.

 Basically, vergesort runs through the collection while it is sorted in ascending or descending order, and computes the size of the current run.
 If the run is *big enough*, then vergesort